Ready, Set, Grill

 For All Grills:

-- Place the grill well away from house and deck railings.
+- Place the grill well away from the house and deck railings.
 Don't place it under eaves or branches

 - Remove grease and fat buildup from grills and trays after each use